-The Consultants declare that they are aware of no personal or professional conflicts arising out of the conduct of this Review.
-For the avoidance of doubt, it is reported here that some administrative and secretarial support for the Review has been provided by the Hong Kong Law Society (which also provides the SCLET secretariat), primarily in terms of organizing and supporting the study visit by the Consultants, and arranging and accommodating the interviews that took place in December 2015.
-No members of the Law Society, its staff, or members or staff of any other stakeholder body have been party to the Consultants' deliberations, or had advanced notice of the contents of this Report.
+The Consultants declare that they are not aware of any personal or professional conflicts arising out of the conduct of this Review.
+For the avoidance of doubt, it is reported here that some administrative and secretarial support for the Review has been provided by the Hong Kong Law Society (which also provided the SCLET secretariat), primarily in terms of organizing and supporting the study visit by the Consultants, and arranging and accommodating the interviews that took place in December 2015.
+No members of the Law Society, its staff, or members or staff of any other stakeholder body have been party to the Consultants' deliberations.